Warren Buffett once said:

 Paying in cash offers a higher level of privacy than electronic transactions.

-This provides a level of anonymity for the buyer and seller, which is valuable in an era where data security and privacy are increasing concerns.
+Cash provides a level of anonymity for the buyer and seller, which is valuable in an era where data security and privacy are increasingly becoming a concern.

-Some consumers feel that third parties’ abilities to track spending habits, income levels, etc., can lead to intrusive tracking and advertising practices.
+Some consumers feel that third parties’ abilities to track spending habits and income levels can lead to intrusive tracking and advertising practices.

-Some electronic payment methods, such as using credit cards and debit cards, usually incur transaction fees.
+Some electronic payment methods, such as using credit cards and debit cards, usually incur additional fees, such as annual fees.
 But cash transactions typically do not.

 This makes them more cost-effective for both the buyers and sellers involved in transactions.